alanmitchell/bmon-install/README.md

   for how to prepare a Gmail account for use.
 * Have a Domain or Subdomain that can be used by the BMON application.
 Make sure the DNS record for the domain or subdomain points to the IP address of the server where BMON will be installed.
-This installation script is able to acquire a free Let's Encrypt SSL certificate to secure the BMON domain.
+Also, make sure there is a DNS record pointing to the server IP for www.<domain name>.
+This installation script is able to acquire a free Let's Encrypt SSL certificate to secure these BMON domains.
 * Make sure the Linux Server is updated (apt update, apt upgrade).
 * BMON will be installed in a non-root user directory on the Linux server.
 Ensure a non-root user with sudo privileges is available.